TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
 *   Movie News Featured Movie News Could 'The Conjuring' director James Wan be taking on a DC movie next?
-Read More Colin Farrell as Dr. Strange?
-Tom Hardy in next 'X-Men' movie?
-Read on...
-Read More 'Insidious 3' first photos.
-Eli Roth's 'Cabin Fever' remake will be directed by...Eli Roth Read More Explore More
+Read More Here's when we'll see the 'Avengers: Age of Ultron' trailer Read More Could we see more 'John Carter' movies?
+Plus, new 'Foxcatcher' photos are intense Read More Explore More
     *   Family
     *   Hero Central
     *   House of Screams